hariPRO6/X-Scrapper/README.md

 # XScraper

-This project scrapes public information from Twitter profiles and stores the data in a MySQL database.
+This project scrapes public information from Twitter profiles using Selenium and stores the data in a MySQL database.

 ## Features
 - Scrapes Twitter profiles for the following details: